 Understanding the Scope

 The statistics surrounding sexual violence are staggering.
-In 2024, 1 in 4 women in the U.S. report having experienced rape or attempted rape in their lifetime, and about 1 in 26 men have reported the same.
+In 2024, 1 in 4 women in the U.S. reported having experienced rape or attempted rape in their lifetime, and about 1 in 26 men reported the same.
 But these numbers only scratch the surface—many incidents of sexual violence go unreported due to fear, shame, stigma, or lack of access to help.

 That’s why awareness months like SAAM are so important.
 They shine a light on an issue often kept in the dark.
 They allow survivors to share their stories, raise awareness, and advocate for systems that promote justice, healing, and prevention.